wolpert/svarm/docs/Design.md

 each Tenant uses a unique database connection.
 These individual database instances assist with liquibase patching as well as individual encryption keys per database instance.

+Data can be added, updated or removed from the node by key if needed.
+So there is no need to get all datasets that make up the entry.

 ### UUIDs and Keys